Science, technology, innovation and catholicism

 In 1894, British physicist and professor Sir Oliver Joseph Lodge demonstrated the transmission of electromagnetic waves over a short distance using an improved version of a device designed in 1890 by French physicist and physician Désiré Eugène Édouard Branly, then professor at the Université de Paris.
 That same year, Indian physicist Jagdish Chandra Bose also transmitted electromagnetic waves over a short distance.
 Still in 1894, Guglielmo Giovanni Maria Marconi, a character mentioned in a December 2018 issue of our blog / bulletin / thingee, built a device capable of emitting and receiving electromagnetic waves, or Hertzian waves – renamed in honour of Hertz, deceased at the beginning of the year.
 The apparatus of the young Italian seemed to be the first to be designed for communication purposes.

 In 1896, the Russian physicist Alexandr Stefanovich Popov proved the transmission of radio waves between buildings of Sankt-Peterburgskiy Imperatorskiy Universitet.
-No later than the late 1940s, this work, combined with others the year before, led the Soviet government to describe Popov as the inventor of WT.
-A biographical movie, Aleksandr Popov, hit the screen in 1949, for example.
+No later than the mid 1940s, this work, combined with others the year before, led the Soviet government to describe Popov as the inventor of WT.
+In 1945, for example, a decree established 7 May as radio day, one of the many special days in the calendar of the Union of Soviet Socialist Republics (USSR), in memory of a demonstration made on that day in 1895.
+As well, a biographical movie, Aleksandr Popov, hit the screen in 1949.
 This highly propagandistic initiative did not / does not have a leg to stand on.

 Would you believe that a number of Canadian researchers were interested in this new technology before the end of the 19th century, in other words before the end of 1900?
 One only needs to think of Clarence Augustus Chant, a physics lecturer at the University of Toronto.
 In 1895, he conducted a series of Hertzian wave experiments at a meeting of the Astronomical and Physical Society of Toronto, today’s Royal Astronomical Society of Canada, an organization mentioned in a December 2018 issue of our blog / bulletin / thingee.
 In the province of Québec alone, there were 4 or 5 of these telecommunication pioneers, clerics, in virtually every case, who acquired their scientific training in Europe, especially in France.